 Jerusalem Tidal Disruption Event Workshop, Jerusalem, Israel, 2015, "Helium-core Hydrogen-envelope WDs as a Missing Link in TDE Demographics" (PDF)

-- Put your money to good use (if you have extra to give).
+- Put your money to good use (if you have more than you need).
 Effective altruism / charity resources: the Open Philanthropy Project, Giving What We Can, The Life You Can Save, GiveWell, 80,000 hours.
 Or give directly to the Against Malaria Foundation and/or the Deworm the World Initiative, two of the most effective charities.

 - Climate change is real and is one of the major threats to humanity's long-term survival; it is also responsible for the recent water scarcity crises in several countries.
 Resources: the UN website, the OECD website, the Active Sustainability website.